Search our Physician Database to find the one that is right for you.

 “Dale is a joy to see each day,” his nomination stated.
 “It is very evident he loves working here and enjoys doing his job.
 We really appreciate the excellent job he does in keeping our area clean.
 He never complains no matter how big the mess!”

-Hilary Whisnant, CNA, works in the NMMC-Hamilton Nursing Home, where she has been employed since 2006.
+Hilary Whisnant, CNA, works at Marion Regional Rehabilitation and Long-Term Care, where she has been employed since 2006.

 She is a graduate of Hamilton High School, and she attended Bevill State Community College in Hamilton.
 She is also certified in CPR.

 “What I love most about my job is being able to help our residents learn to walk again,” she said.
 “It is the best feeling when they tell you every day that they want to walk, and then with the help of a physical therapist, one day they are able to take a few steps.”

 “Hilary is very compassionate and displays teamwork every day,” her nomination stated.
 “Her calm, quiet, gentle approach is reassuring for our residents.”

 Melinda Sanderson, certified nursing assistant, was named EOQ for the nursing home.
 Sanderson joined the hospital staff in March 2008.

 She is a graduate of Hackleburg High School and attended Bevill State Community College.